Ceiridge/Pi-Pico-Interactive-Alarm-Clock/README.md

 1. Add the buzzer.
 Connect it with power line 1 (5V), its ground, and the data pin (see above).
 1. Add the LCD I2C.
 Also connect it with power line 1 (5V), its ground, and the data pins (see above).
 	1. You may need to scan the I2C address first.
 Flash an I2C scanner and set it in the globals file.
 1. Perform an [I2C address scan](https://www.freva.com/find-out-an-i2c-address-with-the-raspberry-pi-pico/) for the LCD.
 The address will need to be set in the globals file.
+You should also set `LcdIId` (I2C identifier, see online)
 1. Flash the interactive clock, making sure to adjust to the globals file.
 1. Put it in a box (e. g. cardboard) and print out the button guide if desired.
 Keep a hole for the buzzer for maximum volume.